vijethpoojary/Hello-Health/README.md

 ## 📂 Project Structure
 HELLO-HEALTH
-  app.js  #Express application with /health endpoint index.js  #Entry point to start the server Dockerfile  #Container build instructions .github/workflows/ci-cd-apprunner.yml   #CI/CD pipeline test/health.test.js   #Jest test for /health endpoint README.md # Documentation
+  - app.js  #Express application with /health endpoint
+  - index.js  #Entry point to start the server
+  - Dockerfile  #Container build instructions
+  - .github/workflows/ci-cd-apprunner.yml   #CI/CD pipeline
+  - test/health.test.js   #Jest test for /health endpoint
+  - README.md # Documentation

-## 🐳 Dockerfile Overview
+# 🐳 Dockerfile Overview
-(This Dockerfile containerizes the Hello-Health Node.js application so it can run consistently on any environment or cloud platform like AWS App Runner.)
+###This Dockerfile containerizes the Hello-Health Node.js application so it can run consistently on any environment or cloud platform like AWS App Runner.###

-FROM node:18-alpine
-WORKDIR /app
-COPY package*.json ./
-RUN npm ci --only=production
-COPY . .
-ARG GIT_SHA=dev
-ENV GIT_SHA=$GIT_SHA
-EXPOSE 8080
-CMD ["node", "index.js"]

-## Explanation of Dockerfile:
+### Explanation of Dockerfile: ###
-FROM node:18-alpine
+- FROM node:18-alpine
-  (Uses a lightweight Node.js 18 image based on Alpine Linux as the base image.)
+  ***Uses a lightweight Node.js 18 image based on Alpine Linux as the base image.***

-WORKDIR /app
+- WORKDIR /app
-  (Sets /app as the working directory inside the container.
-All subsequent commands run in this folder.)
+  ***Sets /app as the working directory inside the container.
+All subsequent commands run in this folder.***

-COPY package*.json ./
+- COPY package*.json ./
-  (Copies package.json and package-lock.json into the container to install dependencies first (helps with Docker caching).)
+  ***Copies package.json and package-lock.json into the container to install dependencies first (helps with Docker caching).***

-RUN npm ci --only=production
+- RUN npm ci --only=production
-    (Installs only production dependencies listed in package.json. npm ci ensures a clean and consistent install using the lock file.)
+    ***Installs only production dependencies listed in package.json. npm ci ensures a clean and consistent install using the lock file.***

-COPY . .
+- COPY . .
-    (Copies the rest of the application code into the container.)
+    ***Copies the rest of the application code into the container.***

-ARG GIT_SHA=dev and ENV GIT_SHA=$GIT_SHA
+- ARG GIT_SHA=dev and ENV GIT_SHA=$GIT_SHA
-    (Sets a build-time argument GIT_SHA (default: dev) and makes it available as an environment variable inside the container.
-     This is used in /health to display the current Git commit SHA.)
+    ***Sets a build-time argument GIT_SHA (default: dev) and makes it available as an environment variable inside the container.This is used in /health to display the current Git commit SHA.***

-EXPOSE 8080
+- EXPOSE 8080
-    (Declares that the app listens on port 8080.
-App Runner or any container orchestrator uses this port to route traffic.)
+    ***Declares that the app listens on port 8080.
+App Runner or any container orchestrator uses this port to route traffic.***

-CMD ["node", "index.js"]
+- CMD ["node", "index.js"]
-    (Default command to start the Node.js application when the container runs.)
+    ***Default command to start the Node.js application when the container runs.***

-## CI/CD Workflow — GitHub Actions Overview :
+# CI/CD Workflow — GitHub Actions Overview :
-(This workflow automates the build, test, deployment, and verification of the Hello-Health service to AWS App Runner whenever code is pushed to the main branch.)
+### This workflow automates the build, test, deployment, and verification of the Hello-Health service to AWS App Runner whenever code is pushed to the main branch. ###

 name: CI/CD — App Runner
 on: